tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### Constraints

-- NOT NULL, Ensures that a column cannot store NULL values
+- NOT NULL, Ensures that a column cannot store NULL values.

 ```sql
 column_name datatype NOT NULL;
 ```

-- UNIQUE, Ensures all values in a column are different
+- UNIQUE, Ensures all values in a column are different.

 ```sql
 column_name datatype UNIQUE;
 ```

-- PRIMARY KEY, Uniquely identifies each row in a table
+- PRIMARY KEY, Uniquely identifies each row in a table.

 ```sql
 column_name datatype PRIMARY KEY;
 ```

-- FOREIGN KEY, Ensures a key correctly references a key in another table
+- FOREIGN KEY, Ensures a key correctly references a key in another table.

 ```sql
 FOREIGN KEY (column_name) REFERENCES other_table_name (column_name_in_other_table);
 ```

-- CHECK, Ensures the values in a column satisfy a specific condition
+- CHECK, Ensures the values in a column satisfy a specific condition.

 ```sql
 column_name datatype CHECK (condition);